NP (complexity)

-It is easy to see that the complexity class P (all problems solvable, deterministically, in polynomial time) is contained in NP (problems where solutions can be verified in polynomial time), because if a problem is solvable in polynomial time, then a solution is also verifiable in polynomial time by simply solving the problem.
-But NP contains many more problems, the hardest of which are called NP-complete problems.
+The complexity class P (all problems solvable, deterministically, in polynomial time) is contained in NP (problems where solutions can be verified in polynomial time), because if a problem is solvable in polynomial time, then a solution is also verifiable in polynomial time by simply solving the problem.
+It is widely believed, but not proven, that P is smaller than NP, in other words, that decision problems exist that cannot be solved in polynomial time even though their solutions can be checked in polynomial time.
+The hardest problems in NP are called NP-complete problems.
 An algorithm solving such a problem in polynomial time is also able to solve any other NP problem in polynomial time.
-The most important P versus NP (“P = NP?”) problem, asks whether polynomial-time algorithms exist for solving NP-complete, and by corollary, all NP problems.
-It is widely believed that this is not the case.
+If P were in fact equal to NP, then a polynomial-time algorithm would exist for solving NP-complete, and by corollary, all NP problems.

 The complexity class NP is related to the complexity class co-NP, for which the answer "no" can be verified in polynomial time.
 Whether or not NP = co-NP is another outstanding question in complexity theory.